Mound Builders: Diseases

 Later explorers to the same regions, only a few decades after mound-building settlements had been reported, found the regions largely depopulated with its residents vanished and the mounds untended.
-Conflicts with Europeans were dismissed by historians as the major cause of population reduction, since few clashes had occurred between the natives and the Europeans in the area during the same period.
+Conflicts with Europeans were dismissed by historians as the major cause of population reduction since few clashes had occurred between the natives and the Europeans in the area during the same period.
 The most widely accepted explanation today is that new infectious diseases brought from the Old World, such as smallpox and influenza, had decimated most of the Native Americans from the last mound-builder civilization, as they had no immunity to such diseases.

-The Fort Ancient culture of the Ohio River valley is considered a "sister culture" of the Mississippian horizon, or one of the "Mississippianised" cultures adjacent to the main areal of the mound building cultures.
+The Fort Ancient culture of the Ohio River valley is considered a "sister culture" of the Mississippian horizon, or one of the "Mississippianised" cultures adjacent to the main area of the mound building cultures.
 This culture was also mostly extinct in the 17th century, but remnants may have survived into the first half of the 18th century.

-While this culture shows strong Mississippian influences, its bearers were most likely ethno-linguistically distinct from the Mississippians, possibly belonging to the Siouan phylum.
-The only tribal name associated with the Fort Ancient culture in the historical record are the Mosopelea, recorded by Jean-Baptiste-Louis Franquelin in 1684 as inhabiting eight villages north of the Ohio River.
+While this culture shows strong Mississippian influences, its bearers were most likely ethnolinguistically distinct from the Mississippians, possibly belonging to the Siouan phylum.
+The only tribal name associated with the Fort Ancient culture in the historical record is the Mosopelea, recorded by Jean-Baptiste-Louis Franquelin in 1684 as inhabiting eight villages north of the Ohio River.

-The Mosopelea are most likely identical to the Ofo (Oufé, Offogoula) recorded in the same area in the 18th century.
+The Mosopelea is most likely identical to the Ofo (Oufé, Offogoula) recorded in the same area in the 18th century.
 The Ofo language was formerly classified as Muskogean but is now recognized as an eccentric member of the Western Siouan phylum.
 The late survival of the Fort Ancient culture is suggested by the remarkable amount of European-made goods in the archaeological record.
 Such artifacts would have been acquired by trade even before direct European contact.
 These artifacts include brass and steel items, glassware, and melted down or broken goods reforged into new items.

 The Fort Ancient peoples are known to have been severely affected by disease in the 17th century (Beaver Wars period).
 Carbon dating seems to indicate that they were wiped out by successive waves of disease.